hdShang/arxiv-daily/docs/cs-AI/2025-06-13/papers/250613811v1-investigating-the-potential-of-large-language-model-based-router-mul.md

 ---
 layout: default
-title: Investigating the Potential of Large Language Model-Based Router Multi-Agent Architectures for Foundation Design Automation: A Task Classification and Expert Selection Study
+title: "Investigating the Potential of Large Language Model-Based Router Multi-Agent Architectures for Foundation Design Automation: A Task Classification and Expert Selection Study"
 ---

 # Investigating the Potential of Large Language Model-Based Router Multi-Agent Architectures for Foundation Design Automation: A Task Classification and Expert Selection Study